Book a flu shot

 3. The Flu Shot Can Help Protect People in the High-Risk Category

 According to the CDC, certain people are at higher risk for flu complications than others based on factors including age, disabilities, chronic health conditions, and whether they spend lots of time in environments with other high-risk individuals.
-The flu shot can help prevent these vulnerable populations from getting the flu, and also prevent you from spreading the flu to these individuals if they are unable to get the flu vaccine for any reason.
+The flu vaccination can help prevent these vulnerable populations from getting the flu virus and also prevent you from spreading the flu to these individuals if they are unable to get the flu vaccine for any reason.

 People at high risk for flu complications include: